adatiaaman/text-generator-app/README.md

 # app_1

-Creating an app which generates a text when a button is pressed.
 Demonstrated the usage of bloc library for state management.

 ## Getting Started